 - Unlimited repeated courses can be funded with federal aid if the student has not passed the course previously while at Manhattan.

 - Only one repeated course can be funded with federal aid if the student has previously completed the course with a passing grade.

 Students are notified at the conclusion of the Spring semester of any failure to meet federal Satisfactory Academic Progress requirements.
 At the time of the review, students will be placed in an initial category of ‘Good Standing’ or ‘Revoke.’
 Good standing designates the student has met progress standards and is eligible for aid for the following academic year.
 Revoke designates the student has not met SAP standards and is no longer eligible to receive aid for the upcoming aid year.
 If a student fails to achieve satisfactory academic progress at that time, the institution cannot award and disburse future financial aid to the student.

-If the appeal is approved, the student will be re-categorized as ‘Probation’ which means aid eligibility will be extended for one semester only.
+If the appeal is approved, the student will be placed on ‘Probation’ which means aid eligibility will be extended for one semester only.
 Students on probation status will have their eligibility reviewed again after that initial term, in accordance with the terms of their approved Academic Plan.
-If after the probationary term a student fails to meet the terms of the plan they will be ineligible for student aid.
+If a student fails to meet the terms of the plan after the probationary term, they will be ineligible for student aid.
 Students in this situation cannot have federal financial aid reinstated and have already submitted an appeal during the prior term, thus, exhausting their right to appeal.
 Resolution of all deficiencies is the only mechanism through which a student may again be considered eligible for federal financial aid.

 If the appeal is denied, students are not eligible to receive federal aid and can choose to attend at their own expense.

-The appeal decision of SFS if final and cannot be overridden.
+The appeal decision of the Financial Aid Administration office is final and cannot be overridden.